 Here’s what this guide covers:

-- What data portability actually means for fitness coaches and personal trainers, and why it matters more than pricing
+1. What data portability actually means for fitness coaches and personal trainers, and why it matters more than pricing

-- Why this matters now and why the freedom to move your data is more important than ever
+3. Why this matters now and why the freedom to move your data is more important than ever

-- What to ask any platform before you commit, so you never end up trapped
+4. What to ask any platform before you commit, so you never end up trapped

-- Your rights under GDPR and the EU Data Act if you coach clients in the EU or UK
+5. Your rights under GDPR and the EU Data Act if you coach clients in the EU or UK

 Scroll right to see all columns →

-| TrueCoach | CSV (15 fields) | Text file | No | No | No | No |
+TrueCoach CSV (15 fields) .txt by date range No No No No

-Data Export Audit: 10 Fitness Coaching Platforms Compared
+Data Export Audit: 10 Competitor Platforms Compared

 TrueCoach